 - Where the influencer is based

-- The quality of the influencer’s content
+- Quality of the influencer's content

-The budget of food companies varies a lot too.
 In my experience, North American food companies tend to pay much more than Australian and UK food companies.
 And within a country, an Australian beef company will often pay much more than a small independent vegan yoghurt company.

-Pros and cons of Instagram sponsorships and ambassadorships
+Main points: Instagram sponsorships and ambassadorships

 Recipe development and content creation